max-mapper/dataroller/readme.md

 node webapp to convert data between different formats

-work in progress
+work in progress!

-to compile the front end deps during development run `make` (assumes you have done `npm install browserify -g` and `npm install`)
+to compile the front end deps during development cd into the `attachments` folder and run `make` (assumes you have done `npm install browserify -g` and `npm install`)

-or do `npm install nodemon -g` and then `nodemon -x "make -f" Makefile` to recompile on save